 the gNB-CU may activate/deactive certain CAGs/NIDs, for which cells to be activated list in F1 Setup Response, gNB-CU Configuration Acknowledge and gNB-CU Configuration Update can be extended with this information.

 This document proposes to capture the above in clause 4, NG-RAN related management requirements.
+The considerations on RAN sharing are also incorporated in this draft contribution.

 4 Detailed proposal